MuziZim/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data
 Final assignment for Coursera course

+The steps discussed below are the ones followed to create the tidy dataset.
+The name of the tidy dataset is third_step - use this should you wish to save it in a specific, separate file.

+Steps outlined below:
 --------------------------------------------------
 "1.
 Merge the training and the test sets to create one data set"